docker/docs/content/engine/swarm/networking.md

 ## Swarm and types of traffic
 A Docker swarm generates two different kinds of traffic:

-- **Control and management plane traffic**: This includes swarm management messages, such as requests to join or leave the swarm.
+- Control and management plane traffic: This includes swarm management messages, such as requests to join or leave the swarm.
 This traffic is always encrypted.

-- **Application data plane traffic**: This includes container traffic and traffic to and from external clients.
+- Application data plane traffic: This includes container traffic and traffic to and from external clients.

 ## Key network concepts

 The following three network concepts are important to swarm services:

-- **Overlay networks** manage communications among the Docker daemons participating in the swarm.
+- Overlay networks manage communications among the Docker daemons participating in the swarm.
 You can create overlay networks, in the same way as user-defined networks for standalone containers.
 You can attach a service to one or more existing overlay networks as well, to enable service-to-service communication.
 Overlay networks are Docker networks that use the `overlay` network driver.

-- The **ingress network** is a special overlay network that facilitates load balancing among a service's nodes.
+- The ingress network is a special overlay network that facilitates load balancing among a service's nodes.
 When any swarm node receives a request on a published port, it hands that request off to a module called `IPVS`. `IPVS` keeps track of all the IP addresses participating in that